mmbuw/gispl/thesis/05-gispl.md

 # GISpL

 This chapter gives a brief overview of GISpL, the ideas and specification behind it.
 At its core, the Gestural Interface Specification Language allows a user to define a gesture by merely specifying of what kind of features it should consist of, and then relying on the underneath GISpL implementation to validate future user input.
-This is decribed in [@gispl]:
+This is described in [@gispl]:

 >GISpL is a formal language which allows both researchers and developers to unambiguously describe the behavior of a wide range of gestural interfaces using a simple JSON-based syntax.
 GISpL supports a multitude of input modalities, including multi-touch, digital pens, multiple regular mice, tangible interfaces or mid-air gestures.
 GISpL introduces a novel view on gestural interfaces from a software-engineering perspective.
 By using GISpL, developers can avoid tedious tasks such as reimplementing the same gesture recognition algorithms over and over again.
 Researchers benefit from the ability to quickly reconfigur prototypes of gestural UIs on-the-fly, possibly even in the middle of an expert review